-I also hold a Masters Degree in Psychology and Graduate Certificate in Public Health, and I have worked as a psychologist with hundreds of children and adults.
+I also hold a Masters Degree in Psychology and Graduate Certificate in Public Health, and I have worked as a psychologist with children and adults since 2004.
 It is from this formal learning and clinical experience that I began to expand my creativity beyond my own personal satisfaction and private commissions and exhibitions, to give voice to various community issues.
 I have produced and/or contributed to, exhibitions in support of the Brisbane Youth Service for homeless young people, Eating Disorders Association, and the Abused Child Trust (ACT) for Kids.
 I have also worked as an illustrator of children’s mental health resources endorsed by the World Health Organisation, Fun Friends, and provided material for the Oklahoma Commission on Children and Youth.
 My 2018 exhibition, Little Things Big Things, was conceived out of the desire to bring an awareness of global public health issues to an audience of all ages, as well as stimulate the practice of gratitude for simple things.
 This has since been developed into a children’s picture book of the same title.

 Like the dynamic and varied pursuits that shape my day-to-day existence, my art is marked by a breadth of subject matter and stylistic approach.
 Not only a canvas artist, I have completed commissions for murals, album artwork, shop signs and furniture.
 Collectively, my predominant use of vibrant colour and bold design lends my work it’s signature strength and appeal.
 Although much of my work is emotive, my paintings can be seen to reflect my reverence for the environment, childhood, relationships, and the human form.